-The classification depends on the purpose for which the financia asset was acquired.
+The classification depends on the purpose for which the financial asset was acquired.
 Management determines the classification of financial assets at their initial recognition.

-Standard purchases and sales of financial assets are recognized the trade-date, the date on which the Company commits to purch or sell the asset.
-Investments are initially recognized at fair value plus transaction costs for all financial assets not carried at fair va through profit or loss.
+Standard purchases and sales of financial assets are recognized on the trade-date, the date on which the Company commits to purchase or sell the asset.
+Investments are initially recognized at fair value plus transaction costs for all financial assets not carried at fair value through profit or loss.
 Financial assets carried at fair value through profit or loss are initially recognized at fair value, and transaction costs are expensed in the Profit for the year.

-The Company assesses at each financial statement date whethe there is objective evidence that a financial asset is impaired.
-The is objective evidence of impairment if as a result of loss events th occurred after the initial recognition of the asset have an impact the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
+The Company assesses at each financial statement date whether there is objective evidence that a financial asset is impaired.
+There is objective evidence of impairment if as a result of loss events that occurred after the initial recognition of the asset have an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.

-Impairment losses of financial assets are recognized in the Profit the year against allowance accounts to reduce the carrying amou until derecognition of the financial asset, when the net carrying amount (including any allowance for impairment) is derecognize from the statement of financial position.
-Any gains or losses on derecognition are calculated and recognized as the difference between the proceeds from disposal and the (net) carrying amou derecognized.
+Impairment losses of financial assets are recognized in the Profit for the year against allowance accounts to reduce the carrying amount until derecognition of the financial asset, when the net carrying amount (including any allowance for impairment) is derecognized from the statement of financial position.
+Any gains or losses on derecognizion are calculated and recognized as the difference between the proceeds from disposal and the (net) carrying amount derecognized.

-Financial assets are derecognized when the rights to receive cas flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewa of ownership.
+Financial assets are derecognized when the rights to receive cash flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.